 Regions and Availability Domains

-Email Delivery is available in the US West (Phoenix), US East (Ashburn), and UK South (London) regions.
+Email Delivery is available in the US West (Phoenix), US East (Ashburn), Germany Central (Frankfurt), UK South (London), India West (Mumbai), South Korea Central (Seoul), Brazil East (Sao Paulo), Australia East (Sydney), Canada Southeast (Toronto), and Japan East (Tokyo) regions.
 For more information, see Regions and Availability Domains.

 The sending application is not required to be located in the region where email is sent.
 For example, if your sending application is located in a region where Email Delivery is not currently available, you would configure email from one of the regions where it is available.
-In the Console, change your region to US West (Phoenix), US East (Ashburn), or UK South (London) and create an approved sender.
+In the Console, change your region to US West (Phoenix), US East (Ashburn), Germany Central (Frankfurt), UK South (London), India West (Mumbai), Brazil East (Sao Paulo), South Korea Central (Seoul), Australia East (Sydney), Canada Southeast (Toronto), or Japan East (Tokyo) and create an approved sender.
 When creating SMTP credentials, any region can be used, as identities are global assets.
-Configure your application to send email to the region where you created the approved sender (US West (Phoenix), US East (Ashburn), or UK South (London) endpoint) using the SMTP credentials.
+Configure your application to send email to the region where you created the approved sender (US West (Phoenix), US East (Ashburn), Germany Central (Frankfurt), UK South (London), India West (Mumbai), Brazil East (Sao Paulo), South Korea Central (Seoul), Australia East (Sydney), Canada Southeast (Toronto), or Japan East (Tokyo) endpoint) using the SMTP credentials.

 When Email Delivery is available in more regions, you can configure Email Delivery in the same region as the sending application to improve performance.